Ucnt/website-parser-screenshot/README.md

 This does all of that in a docker container, allowing you to mount a volume, keep the results, and destroy it.

+## Requirements

+- packages: python3, python3-pip, Java JDK (e.g. default-jdk on linux)
+- pip3: selemium browsermob-proxy

 ## Execution
+- Local

+    - python3 parse_page.py google.com

+- Docker container
     - Build: docker build -t website-parser .

     - Run: docker run -v ~/website-parser/output:/opt/parser/output --rm -it website-parser google.com

         - Note: This sends results to ~/website-parser/output.
 That can be changed as you see fit.

 ## Output files, e.g. for google.com